GOALS-survey/CAFE/README.rst

 Once the user is satisfied with the initial, guess model, the spectral fitting can be run. ``CAFE`` uses the ``LMFIT`` python package to minimize the data-model residuals using the Trust Region Reflective least-squares method (``least_squares``), and based on the χ2 statistic.

 The ``CAFE`` fitter returns a parameter object containing the best/optimized parameters from which physical quantities and observables can be extracted (e.g., temperatures) or constructed (e.g., fluxes, based on the feature peak and width).
 The parameter information can be dumped into python dictionaries for further use, or stored in data tables.
 In addition, the parameter object is saved to disk as a .fits file in a ‘parameter cube’, which can be read at a later stage to run further fits or generate new dictionaries or data tables.
 The parameter cubes are stored in the *‘output/’* folder using a default name that is the same as the input spectrum file.

+The specific steps to achieve this can be found in the appropriate jupyter notebook inside the *CAFE/notebooks/* folder in the Git repository.

 CAFE Setup Files